johnathan-convertino-afrl/open1553/README.md

 The reference base image file is included for SDCARD imaging.
 (2019_R1-2020_06_22.img.xz)

 ### DIRECTORIES
+#### docs

+Build documents for Linux on the Zedboard, ZCU102, and other targets.

 #### hardware

 Contains hardware design and information for the pmod_1553 device.